YeoLab/yeolab.github.io-source/content/pages/people/samuel_park.md

 A.S.
 Biology, Physics, Mathematics, Glendale Community College, 2017 <br>

 ## Summary
 Samuel S. Park is a recent Bioengineering undergraduate from UCSD.
-He previously worked on generating the CRISPRi library for JCVI’s synthetic organism, “The Minimal Cell,” working under Dr. Yo Suzuki.
-Looking to the future his interests lies in four fields: 1.
-Fusing Synthetic Biology with Microbiome Research 2.
-Treat Superbugs with Bacteriophages  3.
-Guiding Cancer cells back to normalcy via Directed Mutagenesis (in vivo).
-4. Utilizing Prion proteins as a therapeutic .
-One day, Samuel hopes to research one of these topics in depth during his PhD.
-Outside the lab, Samuel enjoys rock climbing, surfing and playing Pokémon Go!
+Previously worked on generating the CRISPRi library for JCVI’s synthetic organism, “The Minimal Cell,” working with Dr. Yo Suzuki.

+Looking to the future his interests lies in…

+1. Consistent/Selective manipulation of Gut Microbiome composition.
+2. Determining optimal personalized Gut Microbiome composition.
+3. Streamlining FMT for post Antibiotic Therapy
+4. Fusing Synthetic Biology with Microbiome Research.
+5. Treat Malicious Microbes with Bacteriophages.
+6. Guiding Cancer cells back to normalcy via Directed Mutagenesis (in vivo).
+7. Utilizing Prion proteins as a therapeutic .

 ##Publications
 Coming Soon!